What Is Metadata?

 - Open the .html file for your web page.

-- In the upper portion of the .html file, below the < head > tag, is where you should put your HTML meta tags.
+- In the upper portion of the .html file, below the < head > tag, is where you should put your HTML Meta tags.

-- Insert the appropriate metadata in their respective sections, like in the example below.
+- Insert the appropriate Metadata in their respective sections, like in the example below.

-In the Website Builder:
+For Website Builder:

-- Type in your username and password at the appropriate fields, and click Log In.
+- Enter your username and password, then click Log In.

 Fantastic...Thank you for your feedback =)